 Feed your pet a good-quality diet

 You’ve probably noticed it.
 Eating a balanced diet has a positive effect on your hair, skin and nails.
 The same is true for your pet.
-Feed your furry friend the best-quality diet your budget can stretch to, and their skin and coat will reap the benefits.
+Feed your furry friend the best pet food your budget can stretch to, and their skin and coat will reap the benefits.
 Look for a formula that is adapted to their life stage, says ‘complete’ or ‘balanced’ and contains as many natural ingredients as possible.
 Pet foods with a high meat content (30% or above) are ideal, and easier to digest for our furry friends than a diet high in grains.

 Brush and bathe